 Offerpad has the fastest closing among iBuyers.
 Based on housing market trends, their patented evaluation tool will generate an initial offer for your home.

 They also have a “List on MLS” package where an Offerpad representative will list your property on the open market.

-- Service Fee: 6% of Home Sale Price
+- Service Fee: 6% of the home sale price.

-- Lightning Fast Closing: With Offerpad’s cash-for-house offer, you can close your property in seven days.
+- Lightning Fast Closing: With Offerpad’s cash-for-house offer, you can close your property in eight days.